kudobuilder/kudo/keps/0031-namespace-management.md

 ### Proposal: Single Namespace Support

 There is a desire to support multiple namespaces, however it requires the addition of cluster-wide resource support in KUDO.
-Based on this and the desire to not break Kubernetes garbase collection, KUDO currenly only supports 1 namespace.
+Based on this and the desire to not break Kubernetes garbage collection, KUDO currently only supports 1 namespace.
 Which results in the following explicit rules for operators until a cluster-wide support is provided:

 * All manifests with metadata defining a namespace will be ignored or overridden.
 The namespace that is being used by KUDO to install the operator is the only namespace that resources will be installed to.
 * All namespace manifests (manifest of `"kind": "Namespace"`) will have no affect as they can not be used by the operator.